WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/built_in_commands.rst

 InspectGameObjectProperty
 -------------------------

 Run this command to inspect a property on a component on a game object.
+You could use this if you want to check a specific value that is usually exposed to the unity inspector for example, checking the scale on a GameObject.

-This command takes parameters, the .Command interface will inform you of these required parameters, here is an example usage:
+This command takes parameters, the .Command interface will inform you of these required parameters, here is an example
+usage:

 * InspectGameObjectProperty MyGameObject Camera fov